martinda/external-workspace-manager/README.md

 2. It provides a persistent default workspace unique to each build
 3. It allows jobs which are NOT linked, triggered, or in a pipeline, to share or reuse the same workspace
 4. The workspace path can be computed with a user configurable template
-5. It supports the Cloudbees Folder plugin
+5. It supports the Folder plugin
 6. It supports multiple NFS volumes

 Contrary to the [Shared workspace